devboloji/Infinix-Hackintosh-Opencore-Guide/README.md

 |-------------------------------------------|
 |  `7095160636797@paytm` |

-If you enjoyed this project — or just feeling generous, consider buying me a beer.
-Cheers! :beers:
+If you enjoyed this project — or just feeling generous, consider buying me a coffee.! :coffee:

  <details><summary>DISCLAIMER</summary>